boyplus/wongnai-frontend-assignment/HOW_TO_RUN_PROJECT.md

 **How to run the project in production (build react app)**

-I use nodeJS to serve static file of react app
+I use nodeJS (on port 5000) to serve static file of react app

 ***Note** You can access web application on port 5000